Interested in Becoming a Tutor?

 - Maintaining student records

-- Adhere to the Peer Tutor Handbook (PDF)
+- Adhere to the best practixes as outlined in the Tutoring Handbook

 How to apply

 Complete an application.
-You may *download the application or pick one up on campus at The Learning Center, 2nd floor, 41 Park Row.
+You may *download the tutor application (PDF) or pick one up on campus at The Learning Center, 2nd floor, 41 Park Row.
 You may request an application by calling (212) 346-1329.

 * Please download and open the file in an offline editor in order to acces the form fields.